cpchalk/gpcheckx/README.md

-The aim of this procedure is to produce a word acceptor with a sufficiently small number of states so that it can then be used in the more memory intensive processes shown in the examples above  (for example calling gpcheckx with the -p option) to extract more word differences.
+The aim of this procedure is to produce a word acceptor with a sufficiently small number of states so that it can then be used in the more memory intensive processes shown in the examples in the previous section  (for example calling gpcheckx with the -p option) in order to extract more word differences.

 The gpcheckx options -diagonals s e l  and -diff2name 'diff2suffix' are provided to implement steps S1 and S4 of the  above